American Pie Presents (film series): The Naked Mile (2006)

 When Erik Stifler gets a free pass to do whatever he wants from his girlfriend, he and his two best friends, Ryan and Cooze, head to see his cousin Dwight for the Naked Mile and a weekend they will never forget.

 Beta House (2007)

 Erik and Cooze start college and pledge the Beta House fraternity, presided over by none other than legendary Dwight Stifler.
 But chaos ensues when a fraternity of geeks threatens to stop the debauchery and the Betas have to make a stand for their right to party.

 The Book of Love (2009)

 Three new hapless virgins discover the "Bible" (a sex manual) hidden in the school library at East Great Falls High.
 Unfortunately for them, the book is ruined, and with incomplete advice, the Bible leads them on a journey to lose their virginity.

 Girls' Rules (2020)

-It's senior year at East Great Falls.
-Annie, Kayla, Michelle, and Stephanie decide to harness their girl power and band together to get what they want their last year of high school.
+Seniors Annie, Kayla, Michelle, and Stephanie decide to harness their girl power and band together to get what they want this last year of high school.